drj11/forth-pyconuk2017/script.md

 it pops the token off the Return Stack and resume execution at that point.

-This is quite an abstract model.
+## This is quite an abstract model.

-Let's make it more concrete.
+It is an effective model.
+We can use it to describe behaviour and to reason about behaviour, but if we want to implement the language, we'll need to get a bit more concrete.

 There are many ways to realise this model, but one of the simplest is to use a threaded interpreter.
 Again, this is a very common way to implement Forth,